 Frequently Asked Questions

-The objectives of the program are to increase the numbers of graduate level supervisors in the Division of Child Protection and Permanency (DCP&P) and to expand the professional skill levels of its work force.
-The program also aims to stabilize DCP&P workforce by retaining quality staff.
+The objectives of the program are to increase the numbers of graduate level supervisors in the Department of Children and Families (DCF) and to expand the professional skill levels of its work force.
+The program also aims to stabilize the workforce by retaining quality staff.
 DCF hopes to enable staff with a strong commitment to New Jersey’s vulnerable children and families to obtain their MSW and to contribute to the continual improvement of the state’s public child welfare system.
 This program provides opportunities for supervisors, in particular casework supervisors, to broaden their perspectives on social work and child welfare, develop advanced clinical skills and enhance their supervisory skills.
 Please note that students admitted to the program must attend all scheduled classes, even if they occur on a state holiday.
 Students do not receive comp time for attending classes.

 If you are admitted to MCWEP, DCF will pay all tuition and fees.
 Your responsibilities include books, transportation or parking costs to get to class or to the library, as well as time and effort to prepare for and attend classes.
 We also expect you to participate in any evaluative activities associated with the program.